syncfusion-content/fileformat-docs/File-Formats/XlsIO/Excel-to-JSON-Conversion.md

   application.DefaultVersion = ExcelVersion.Excel2013;
   IWorkbook workbook = application.Workbooks.Open("Sample.xlsx", ExcelOpenType.Automatic);

+  //Saves the workbook to a JSON file, as schema by default workbook.SaveAsJson("Excel-To-JSON-as-schema-default.json");

-  //Saves the workbook to a JSON file workbook.SaveAsJson("Excel-To-JSON.json");
+  //Saves the workbook to a JSON file as schema workbook.SaveAsJson("Excel-To-JSON-as-schema.json", true);

+  //Saves the workbook to a JSON filestream, as schema by default FileStream stream = new FileStream("Excel-To-JSON-filestream-as-schema-default.json", FileMode.Create);
+  workbook.SaveAsJson(stream);

+  //Saves the workbook to a JSON filestream as schema FileStream stream1 = new FileStream("Excel-To-JSON-filestream-as-schema.json", FileMode.Create);
+  workbook.SaveAsJson(stream1, true);
 }
 {% endhighlight %}